 The complicated family dynamics leave 7-year-old Char’es-Baby vulnerable to be preyed upon by a family member.
 He swallows his childhood trauma and retreats inward, mainly because he feels like an afterthought or oversight in his family.
 “Fire Shut Up In My Bones” sees Charles as he faces the truth of his pain and attempts to reconcile with the parts of his seven year-old self he buried long ago as a method of survival.

-While making appearances to promote the opera’s opening, Blanchard pointed out that “Fire Shut Up In My Bones” is the first opera with an entirely black cast since George Gershwin debuted “Porgy and Bess” in 1935.
+While making appearances to promote the opera’s opening, Blanchard pointed out that “Fire Shut Up In My Bones” is the first opera with an entirely black cast since Gershwin’s “Porgy and Bess.”
 But with his second opera, Blanchard accomplishes a feat more compelling than giving black classical singers an opportunity to perform together on stage.
 In the telling of Charles’ story, Blanchard and Lemmons create space for a first person exploration of the black perspective, framed by uniquely black sensibilities and institutions.
-The black church, a historically black college and even black nightlife is illustrated through a college party and a trip to an after-hours establishment – commonly referred to in North Louisiana as a “hole in the wall.”
+The black church, a historically black college even black nightlife is illustrated through a college party and a trip to an after-hours establishment – commonly referred to in North Louisiana as a “hole in the wall.”

 In helming the production, James Robinson had tasks that require skill, vision and creativity – particularly the nonlinear manner in which Charles and Char’es-Baby engaged with each other for the sake of healing.
 There was also the challenge of presenting the sensitive subject matter that is at the root of Charles’ suffering.
 Both could have proved problematic for a director of lesser capacities.